A Complete Guide to Pinterest for Travel Bloggers: Grow Your Traffic

 A list of helpful Pinterest tools

 PicMonkey – make professional looking pins to promote your affiliate products.
-It comes with a wide variety of fonts and many cool design tools.
+It comes with a wide variety of fonts and many cool features

-Canva – I used Canva exclusively to make pins before I found out about PicMonkey.
-It’s easier to use if you’re new to graphic design but doesn’t have as many features as PicMonkey.
-The best thing about Canva is access to 300,000 photos
+Canva – I use this to make pins in addition to PicMonkey.
+It’s easier to use if you’re new to graphic design but isn’t as sophisticated as PicMonkey.
+It does come with 300,000 photos, which is 100x more than PicMonkey.

-Pinterest Ninja – an introductory Pinterest course that will help you set up your account.
+Pinterest Ninja – this introductory Pinterest course that will help you set up your account.
 It focuses heavily on how to do keyword research and create a pinning strategy on Tailwind.

 Pinteresting Strategies – detailed course for intermediate-advanced Pinterest users.
 It offers an in-depth look at the Pinterest algorithm and shows you how to drive traffic with manual pinning